adainrivers/nw-tradingpost-price-extractor/README.md

 - Visit the Trading Post, search for something and hit F11 (or the big button on app)
 - Scan as many pages / orders you want (you might have problems when you scroll down, try to aim it right, whatever that means)
 - Hit the Export Prices button and save the json file.
-- After this, you can use the extracted prices at https://gaming.tools/newworld or wherever you like :)

 ## What is this gaming.tools shared price database?